Open this photo in gallery:

 Jimmy Lai was jailed for 20 years in February after being found guilty of national security charges for his support of anti-government protests that rocked Hong Kong in 2019.ANTHONY WALLACE/AFP/Getty Images

 Mr. Lai was jailed for 20 years in February after being found guilty of national security charges for his support of anti-government protests that rocked Hong Kong in 2019.
-The following month, Mr. Lai waived his right to appeal as his family lobbies for the 78-year-old to receive compassionate release on health grounds.
+The following month, Mr. Lai waived his right to appeal as his family lobbies for him to receive compassionate release on health grounds.

 While British and Canadian politicians have called for China to show leniency to Mr. Lai, supporters have long felt his best bet lies with Mr. Trump.
 Mr. Lai’s friends in Washington, including many high-level members of the Republican Party, have urged the U.S. President to push for his release.